eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 > **Note**: Pay attention on the ports used for communicating with the Triton Server.
 The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.

-### Configuration for a local native Triton Server
+### Configuration for a local native Triton Server with Triton Server Service component [deprecated since 5.2.0]

 > **Requirement**: `tritonserver` executable needs to be available in the path to the `kurad` user.
 Be sure to have a working Triton Server installation before configuring the local native Triton Server instance through Kura UI.